How Canadian tariffs could impact tourism to the US

 Urging alternate plans

 It seems that many Canadians are heeding Trudeau's advice.
-"I've decided that I will no longer be traveling to the U.S. unless it's absolutely necessary to go," Harold White of Quebec, who canceled his annual trip to Maine, told The New York Times.
+"I've decided that I will no longer be traveling to the U.S. unless it's absolutely necessary to go," said Harold White of Quebec, who canceled his annual trip to Maine, to The New York Times.
 This "time around, really, I feel like Canadians have been slapped across the face by Trump."

 Canadians are "starting to pivot away and avoid the U.S.," Alexis von Hoensbroech, the CEO of Canadian airline WestJet, said to the Times.
 There has been an "increase of bookings into Mexico, into the Caribbean, into other non-U.S. destinations."
 Other airlines have said the same: "We are anticipating proactively that there could be a slowdown," Air Canada Vice President Mark Galardo said to the Times.

 For states near the Canadian border, the signs of a "Canadian tourist backlash are cropping up from accommodations in Vermont to campgrounds in New Jersey," said NPR.
-Hotel bookings are also down in another sign of the times; bookings "decreased 8% year over year in Niagara Falls, New York, and 12% in the Bellingham area of northwest Washington, about 50 miles south of Vancouver."
+Hotel bookings are also down in another sign of the times: Bookings "decreased 8% year over year in Niagara Falls, New York, and 12% in the Bellingham area of northwest Washington, about 50 miles south of Vancouver."
 Niagara Falls is one of Canada's and the U.S.' most popular attractions and reportedly gets 12 million visitors per year.

 Canada may not be the only country affected by these tourism shifts, as other nationalities consider slowing down their U.S. travel, too.
 There has been an uptick in "people heading to Canada's East Coast, Mexico, Portugal and Antigua in recent weeks" instead of the United States, Amra Durakovic from the travel agency Flight Centre said to the CBC.